 (ii) the time of the inspection has passed and no inspection has taken place.

-Penalty: $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (4) If the drainage plumbing to be inspected is at a dwelling, the plumber is, to the extent possible, to —